denialpan/DoABarrelWall/README.md

 - **Developers:** Those that provide a service for the community, most likely tweaks or a solution to an ongoing problem
 - **Piraters:** Those that are unable to pay for the tweaks provided by developers, either by choice or impossible for them to.

-Before I made this tweak, I identified myself with three out of the four above.
+Before I started this project, I identified myself with three out of the four above, the last one being a very prominent one.